dotnet/coreclr/Documentation/botr/ryujit-overview.md

 Both HIR and LIR blocks are composed of `GenTree` nodes that define the operations performed by the block.
 A `GenTree` node may consume some number of operands and may produce a singly-defined, at-most-singly-used value as a result.
 These values are referred to interchangably as *SDSU* temps or *tree* temps.
 Defs of SDSU temps are represented by `GenTree` nodes themselves, and uses are represented by edges from the using node to the defining node.
 Furthermore, SDSU temps defined in one block may not be used in a different block.
 In cases where a value must be multiply-defined, multiply-used, or defined in one block and used in another, the IR provides another class of temporary: the local var.
 Local vars are defined by assignment nodes in HIR or store nodes in LIR, and are used by local var nodes in both forms.

-An HIR block is composed of a doubly-linked list of statement nodes (`Statement`), each of which references a single expression tree (`m_treeRoot`).
+An HIR block is composed of a doubly-linked list of statement nodes (`Statement`), each of which references a single expression tree (`m_rootNode`).
 The `GenTree` nodes in this tree execute in "tree order", which is defined as the order produced by a depth-first, left-to-right traversal of the tree, with two notable exceptions:
 - Binary nodes marked with the `GTF_REVERSE_OPS` flag execute their right operand tree (`gtOp2`) before their left operand tree (`gtOp1`)
 - Dynamically-sized block copy nodes where `gtEvalSizeFirst` is `true` execute the `gtDynamicSize` tree before executing their other operand trees.